NCKU-MCSLab/114-WenJing/README.md

 - Every experiment conducted on June 19 is design for 4 participants.

 ## MCSConverse dataset download
+Our labeling rule is: person 1 is fixed as the conversation partner, person 2 is the non-conversation partner, and person 0 is the camera wearer.
+For time synchronization between the data, we asked each participant to press the audio and video record buttons simultaneously during recording; therefore, there may still be time offsets between the videos.

 raw video:

 20 second clips: